twitter-archive/naggati2/README.md

 This `decoder` object can now be injected into the pipeline for a new netty channel.

+## Other examples

+Check out `HttpRequest` and `MemcacheRequest` in the codec source folder.
+More may be added later.

+Also, kestrel 2.0 sets up a memcache server using `MemcacheRequest`.
+Check out `Kestrel.scala` to see an example of initializing netty and setting up a pipeline using a naggati decoder.

 ## How to use naggati in your own project

 Add the following repo to your project's maven repo list, if it's not already